 Cassville is a tiny borough located in the state of Pennsylvania.
-With a population of 135 people and just one neighborhood, Cassville is the 1116th largest community in Pennsylvania.
-Cassville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 133 people and just one neighborhood, Cassville is the 1116th largest community in Pennsylvania.
+Much of the housing stock in Cassville was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Cassville is a blue-collar town, with 53.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Cassville is a borough of transportation and shipping workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Cassville who work in healthcare (26.56%), law enforcement and fire fighting (7.81%), and office and administrative support (3.13%).
+When you are in Cassville, you'll notice that it is more blue-collar than most other communities in America.
+51.67% of Cassville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Cassville is a borough of professionals, construction workers and builders, and transportation and shipping workers.
+There are especially a lot of people living in Cassville who work in healthcare (23.33%), law enforcement and fire fighting (10.00%), and office and administrative support (3.33%).

 The borough is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Cassville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Cassville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small borough, Cassville does not have a public transit system used by locals to get to and from work.
+Cassville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Cassville is English.
 Other important languages spoken here include Polish and West Germanic languages.